Gonorrhoea

 How do you treat it?

 If you have tested positive for Gonorrhoea and you have a regular partner they will need to arrange a separate appointment for testing.
-They will also be offered treatment at this time.
+They may also be offered treatment at this time.
+It is important not to have sex until any partners have been tested or have finished treatment (usually one week after their injection).